AGHPythonCourse2017/zad2-moskalap/docs/compute-complexity-doc.rst

 ============

-cmptcomplexity is a Python module for
+cmptcomplexity is a Python module, providing a way to deduce computational complexity of given bits of Python code.

 PREREQUISITES